dyeske61283/gameday-helperplan/README.md

 All of this is pain.

-So I though.. let's change that and go as simple as possible.
+So I thought.. let's change that and go as simple as possible.

 1. press Start
 2. create permalink